-Unison has applied to appeal last month’s Court of Appeal ruling that overturned a more than £400m back pay liability owed by care providers to sleep-in care workers.
+Unison has applied to appeal last month’s Court of Appeal ruling that overturned a back-pay liability of more than £400m owed by care providers to sleep-in care workers.

-The trade union has confirmed it has taken the first step in instigating appeal proceedings in applying to have leave for the appeal to be heard in the Supreme Court.
+The trade union confirmed that it had taken the first step in instigating appeal proceedings in applying to have leave for the appeal to be heard in the Supreme Court.

 Charities had previously typically paid sleep-ins a flat rate of between £35 and £45, plus an hourly rate for any time spent providing care rather than being asleep.